webbeetechnologies/bamboo-backend-core/readme.md

   - `npm run test` - runs tests including code coverage requirements
   - `npm run compile` - compiles the code to the build folder, runs automatically on release
   - `npm run fix` - runs gts fix to normalize code style, runs automatically on push
+  - `npm run doc:generate` - generates documentation from the code to the `docs` folder, runs automatically on push/pr
 - Github workflows
-  - `format.yml` - runs gts fix on push to normalize code style
+  - `format.yml` - runs gts fix on push to normalize code style and publish an api reference to the `/docs` folder
   - `release.yml` - to publish to our private registry if you create a release in github
   - `tests.yml` - runs tests if you push or pull
 - Jest